PiotrIT2015/NetworkMonitor/README.md

 * [Technologies](#technologies)

 ## General info
-I've always would like to implemen this project in Java since the university.
+I've always would like to implement this project in Java since the university.
 Unfortunately those days there wasn't such a great tools i.e.chatGPT .

 ## Technologies